SwagMasterT/First-HTML-Beginner/README.md

-# First-HTML-Beginner
+# Beginning-Of-WebDev-Journey
-This is my first HTML website.
-Very very barebones, but hopefully this is a reference for where I started once I become God tier.
+I will be uploading my websites from the Udemy course I am taking.
+I expect them to be very lightweight.
+Hope to use this as a reference once I become great at web development.